MateuszCiapala/git-commands/README.md

 ###### Usage Example:
 - git cherry-pick commitHash // Copy commit with specified hash to selected branch.
 Example: You're in branch thisBranch and you're picking commit with specified hash from branch anotherBranch, only this commit will be copied to thisBranch.
 - git cherry-pick commitId1 commitId2 //Same as above, with difference of copying 2 commits instead of 1 and by id not by hash.
+## git rebase -i
+###### Desc: interactive rebase.
+###### Usage Example:
+- git rebase -i commitHash // rebasing specific commit
+- git rebase -i HEAD~1 // rebasing 1 commit ahead.
+- git rebase --abort // exit interactive rebase without saving changes.
+###### *Selected commit can be edited as description shows.
+For example if u want to modify author, do as following:
+1. git rebase -i HEAD~1 // open interactive rebase for last commit
+1. press INSERT and change "pick" to "edit" before commit you want to edit ( in our case there is only 1 commit )
+1. press :wq to save
+1. type git commit --amend --author="Author <author@mail.com>" // changes author for all files from specified commit.
+1. type git rebase --continue // finish interactive rebasing.